Eli-bassoon/CraftyFunge/README.md

 ### Block Values

 *Get block*, *set block*, and *input text literal* assign a numeric value to each block.
-Concrete/terracotta/wool/stained glass/shulker box blocks that can be used to push numbers all have the same block values.
+Concrete/terracotta/wool/stained glass/shulker box blocks that can be used to push numbers all have the same block values as their literal forms.
 An exception to this is air, which has a block value of 0 instead of white concrete, which has the special value of -2,147,483,648.
 Other blocks are used to fill in the gaps.

 For a full list of block values, see [`block_values.md`](./doc/block_values.md)